Introduction to the database

 Add values

 Although there is one cell per field by default, multiple cells can be added when several values are required.
-To this end, click on the ‘Add values’ button.
+To do this, click on the ‘Add values’ button.

-Example: in the ‘SPACE’ tab, the field ‘Function of the space’ is intended to detail what the space was used for.
-As spaces can be multifunctional, you may need to add values.
+Example: In the ‘SPACE’ tab, the field ‘Function of the space’ is intended to detail what the space was used for.
+As spaces can be multifunctional, you may need to add multiple values.

-Example: In the ‘TIMBER EVIDENCE’ tab, the field ‘Space’ is intended to link every timber evidence to one or several spaces.
-In the case of a doorframe for instance, it is necessary to link the structural unit and timber evidence to two different spaces by adding values.
+Example: In the ‘TIMBER EVIDENCE’ tab, the field ‘Space’ is intended to link each piece of timber evidence to one or several spaces.
+In the case of a doorframe, for instance, it is necessary to link the structural unit and timber evidence to two different spaces by adding values.

 Add bibliography

 The cell ‘Bibliography’ is intended to add bibliographical references.
-Please, note that the database is directly linked to a Zotero group from which bibliographic references are directly imported.
-In order to add bibliographical references, click on the ‘Items’ button and choose in the ‘Filter search’ the ‘Bibliography’ item set.
-Type any words of the title or one of the authors’ names in the search bar (e.g. Treuil) and click on the magnifying glass symbol.
+Please note that the database is directly linked to a Zotero group from which bibliographic references are directly imported.
+To add bibliographical references, click on the ‘Items’ button and choose the ‘Bibliography’ item set in the ‘Filter search’.
+Type any words from the title or one of the authors’ names in the search bar (e.g., Treuil) and click on the magnifying glass symbol.

-Once found, click on the searched bibliographical reference in the right panel and press the ‘Select resource’ button in the bottom right corner.
+Once found, click on the desired bibliographical reference in the right panel and press the ‘Select resource’ button in the bottom right corner.

-If you want to add a paging, figure number or plate, use the ‘Text’ button underneath to type the short reference:
+If you want to add a page number, figure number, or plate, use the ‘Text’ button underneath to type the short reference.

 Example: Treuil, Schmid, 2017, p.165, fig. 49, pl.
 XIII.